February is Career and Technical Education Month

 Without earning traditional four-year degrees, CTE students can pursue careers in fields ranging from agriculture, A/V technology and natural resources, to early childhood education, human services, business management and hospitality and tourism.
 Program completion can be done within months, rather than years.

-For more information about programs through Sumter County Schools, call 352-793-2315.
-For more information about Career and Technical Education in Florida, visit GetThereFL.com.
+For more information about programs about Career and Technical Education in Florida, visit